-When it comes to diet, the same advice applies to everyone, including people with hepatitis C. Eat well-rounded meals that include:
+When it comes to diet, follow the same advice that's good for everyone: Eat well-rounded meals.

-"I recommend to my patients a good, healthy diet, similar to what they would eat if they had heart disease -- low cholesterol, low fat," says David E. Bernstein, MD.
-He's the chief of hepatology and director of the Center for Liver Disease at North Shore LIJ Health System in Long Island, N.Y.
+"I recommend to my patients a good, healthy diet, similar to what they would eat if they had heart disease -- low cholesterol, low fat," says David E. Bernstein, MD, director of the Center for Liver Disease at North Shore LIJ Health System.

 You should be able to eat what you want, with one key exception.
 Avoid raw or undercooked oysters and other shellfish.
-They can transmit serious infections that can be more severe if you have hepatitis C.
+They can give you serious infections that can be more severe when you have hepatitis C.

-Even small amounts of alcohol may be risky to the liver.
-"Our general recommendation is to stay away from alcohol completely," says Kapil Chopra, MD.
-He is clinical director of hepatology and associate professor of medicine at the University of Pittsburgh.
+Even in small amounts, it may be risky to your liver.
+So doctors tend to recommend that you not drink it at all, says Kapil Chopra, MD, associate professor of medicine at the University of Pittsburgh.

-A combination of diet and exercise should help you control weight gain.
+Try a combo of diet and exercise to keep the pounds off.
 If you're having trouble sticking to a healthy weight on your own, ask your doctor for help.

 Exercise is important for more than just weight control.
 It can help you keep up your strength.